tkreuziger/comfyui-types/README.md

 ('STRING', {'default': 'masterpiece', 'multiline': True})
 ```

-## Backwards compatibility
+## Compatibility with ComfyUI

-The way the `ComfyUINode` is defined is 100% backwards compatible with existing
+The way the `ComfyUINode` is defined is fully compatible with existing nodes and
-nodes and practices.
-It simply creates the fields that are expected from a class
+practices.
+It simply creates the fields that are expected from a class that
-that ComfyUI imports as a custom node, like `INPUT_TYPES`.
-If at any point, you
+ComfyUI imports as a custom node, like `INPUT_TYPES`.
+If at any point, you do
-do not like the conventions or they do not work with your use case, you can fall
+not like the conventions or they do not work with your use case, you can fall
 back to the regular way of defining custom nodes in ComfyUI, i.e.:

 - use `CATEGORY` instead of `category`